giulong/spectrum/README.md

 If you now run the test, you will find a html report generated in the `target/spectrum/reports` folder.

+> 💡 Tip<br/>
+> Spectrum is tested with itself, so in this repo you can find real examples of Spectrum e2e tests.
+> They're in the [it](it) and [it-testbook](it-testbook) modules.
+Throughout this doc, you will be pointed to specific examples.

 TODO: examples

 # SpectrumTest and SpectrumPage